BILGI-IE-423/ie423-2025-2026-termproject-hungrymachines_42/docs/ResearchProposalPreprocessing.md

 Potential challenges include high-dimensional text data, bias related to review length, and difficulties in handling ambiguous or mixed sentiments.

+## Preprocessing Steps

+### Step 1 - Loading the Data
+The initial data pipeline was executed using scripts/01_load_data.py.
+We ingested the raw IMDB dataset via pandas to establish our baseline dataframe, which comprised exactly 50,000 observations with two primary columns (review and sentiment), preparing it for subsequent structural analysis.

+### Step 2 - Initial Inspection
+Conducted within the same ingestion script (scripts/01_load_data.py), we performed a fundamental structural assessment.
+During this phase, we verified the total absence of missing values, flagged existing duplicate entries, and confirmed a perfectly balanced class distribution (50% positive and 50% negative reviews).
+This step was necessary to validate data integrity before any complex manipulation.

 ## Initial Outputs

 ## Reproducibility Instructions